 Quality EPCAS Monitor

-EPCAS has created a questionnaire, the Quality EPCAS Monitor, to keep up with the issues, topics and challenges that occupy the members.
-This way EPCAS can provide valuable insights, knowledge and information where needed.
-The QEM is based on the objective to create transparency, especially concerning international trends, facts and figures, and technical developments.
+We created a financial outlook of catering businesses, the Quality EPCAS Monitor, to keep up with the issues, topics and challenges that occupy the members.
+During the QEM, a caterer provides his company figures to the President, who will analyse the data and ask relevant questions during the discussion on stage.
+This way we can provide valuable insights, knowledge and information where needed.
+The QEM is based on the objective to create transparency, especially concerning facts, figures and technical developments.

-At EPCAS, we strive to be sensible and aware regarding food waste, because we believe that “Wasting food is economically bad, environmentally wrong and morally, ethically unacceptable!”.
-For that reason the EPCAS Food Waste Initiative has been established, consisting of two components:
+We strive to be sensible and aware regarding food waste because we believe that “Wasting food is economically bad, environmentally wrong and morally, ethically unacceptable!”.
+For that reason the Food Waste Initiative has been established, consisting of two components:

 - Best practices and information from leading members in food waste reduction